 Are Crypto Losses Tax Deductible?

-When applying for tax returns, you have several choices if you experienced losses.
-The crypto losses may offset other capital gains, or you might be able to carry the losses forward where they can be used to offset gains in crypto and capital gains.
+When applying for tax returns, you have several choices if you experience losses.
+The crypto losses may offset other capital gains, or you might be able to carry them forward where they can be used to offset gains in crypto and capital gains.

 How to Calculate Crypto Losses?

 The easiest way to calculate your crypto losses for tax purposes is using a Crypto Tax Calculator.
 To understand your losses, use the calculator to get the exact figure by feeding it with the required data.